 Do not give mirtazapine to any patient who is currently on MAO inhibitors.
-There should be a gap of at least 14 days between the discontinuation of an MAO inhibitor (intended to treat psychiatric disorders) and the initiation of therapy with mirtazapine.
-Conversely, the same amount of time (at least 14 days) should be allowed to pass after stopping mirtazapine and initiating MAO inhibitors for the treatment of psychiatric disorders.
+There should be a gap of at least 14 days between the discontinuation of an MAO inhibitor (intended to treat psychiatric disorders) and therapy initiation with mirtazapine.
+Conversely, the same amount of time (at least 14 days) should be allowed to pass after stopping mirtazapine and initiating MAO inhibitors to treat psychiatric disorders.
 This delay is because of the increased risk of serotonin syndrome with concurrent use of both drugs.

-Do not give mirtazapine in any patient who is currently receiving intravenous methylene blue or linezolid because of an increased risk of serotonin syndrome.
+Do not give mirtazapine to any patient currently receiving intravenous methylene blue or linezolid because of an increased risk of serotonin syndrome.

 Patients undergoing treatment with mirtazapine require monitoring for the following: